If there’s one cut of meat that’s ideal for long smoking sessions, it’s a pork butt.

 The overnight marinating technique is the way to go when it comes to smoking a pork butt.
 You want to give the pork as much time as possible to soak up the flavor.

 We would recommend marinating the meat for a minimum of 12 hours before you place it in the smoker.
 But if your schedule allows it, twice that amount of time is even more perfect.
+Not only does this tenderize the pork butt but it allows the flavors to penetrate the meat.

 As with any dry rub, you should always pat down your pork butt first before applying anything on it.
 We’d also like to recommend spreading on a thin layer of mustard on top first.
 This is to ensure that all seasoning sticks to the surface of the meat, If you don’t have mustard, or simply don’t like it.
 You can also substitute it for your favorite BBQ sauce, or even apple juice.